zbray/notes/New Notes/CSS/notes-css.md

 ## CSS

-### Definition and Use
+### What is CSS?

-Cascading Style Sheets - the way that style is applied cascades like a waterfall - starting at the most general, moving to the most specific.
+CSS is a language used for describing how documents are arranged and sytled visually.

 #### How is it used?

-CSS can be added to a webpage in 3 different ways
+CSS is used in three different ways (inline, internal, or external) and applies styling rules to elements on an html document

-**Inline** CSS can be added to an html element:
+**Inline** CSS can be added to an html element NOT RECOMMENDED

 ```html
 <tag style="css" />
 ```

-Normally attributes have the name of the attribute, equals sign, and value for the attribute here the name is "style" and the valule is the css code. the fist part here is the property we want to change, "background" and the value we want to set it to "blue
+here the name is "style" and the valule is the css code. the fist part here is the property we want to change, "background" and the value we want to set it to "blue